HES-XPLAIN/dimlpfidex/README.md

 #### Add dependencies

-To add new dependencies to the project, either add them to the `pyproject.toml` file or use `rye add <dependency>`.
+To add new dependencies to the project, either add them to the `pyproject.toml` file or use `rye add <dependency>`, then use `rye sync`.

 ### Compile